Does Anxiety Go Away? How To Manage Living With Anxiety

 Anxiety symptoms

-The symptoms that you experience can differ based on your specific situation and which type of anxiety disorder you're living with.
+The symptoms that people with anxiety disorders experience can differ based on their specific situation and which type of anxiety disorder you're living with.
 For example, someone diagnosed with OCD will have different symptoms than someone who has been diagnosed with PTSD.
 Those diagnosed with Generalized Anxiety Disorder may not have as specific symptoms as some of the others.
 It all depends on your personal experience.
-However, some of the general symptoms that may come along with anxiety can include:
+However, according to the National Institute of Mental Health, some of the general symptoms that may come along with anxiety can include:

 These are some of the symptoms that you may experience if you have anxiety, but it is not by any means an all-inclusive list.